Creative Entrepreneurs Need to Charge What Their Work is Worth

 A simple change in mindset has helped her feel better about herself, her business, and her bottom line.

 That’s the point of me sharing this with you.
-It’s not intended as a rant, but rather a reminder that we all need to stand up for ourselves and start charging what we’re worth.
+It’s not intended as a rant, but rather a reminder that we all need to stand up for ourselves and start charging what our work is worth.